 “Sono un Italiano, un Italiano vero”

-Italy is absolutely a great country with so many things to see and do for a thrilling experience.
+Italy is a great country with so many things to see and do for a thrilling experience.
 There are famous sites to see, history to learn, and exciting activities to try while devouring authentic Italian pizzas and pasta.
-We gathered in this list the top tourist attractions and things to do in Italy for an exhilarating impression.
+In this list, we gathered the top tourist attractions and things to do in Italy for an exhilarating impression.

 1- Hike in Cinque Terre – Liguria

-Cinque Terre should be on top of your list for being a perfect hiking spot.
-Surrounding the area are five prevalent towns where you can travel while pleasing your eyes with spectacular sights.
-However, it needs real stamina if you’re willing to watch the picturesque scenery while being on your feet.
+Cinque Terre should be on your list as a perfect hiking spot.
+Five prevalent towns surround the area, and you can travel while pleasing your eyes with spectacular sights.
+However, it needs real stamina if you’re willing to watch the picturesque scenery while on your feet.

-Since the town’s area is quite large, you can continue your trip while riding the trains.
-The train can be a good option if you wish to save more time and energy for other stuff to do.
-Not only will it save you time and energy, but you’ll also comfortably enjoy the greenery and bluish nature weave.
+Since the town’s large area, you can continue your trip while riding the train.
+The train can be a good option if you wish to save more time and energy for other things to do.
+Not only will it save you time and energy, but you’ll also comfortably enjoy the greenery and bluish nature.

-Cinque Terre is one of Italy’s most visited areas that proudly sits in the city of Liguria.
-It’s deemed a national park and is also a UNESCO World Heritage Site.
-It is said that Cinque Terre’s best seasons are fall and spring, where the breeze is warm and refreshing.
+Cinque Terre is one of Italy’s most visited areas, proudly located in Liguria.
+It’s deemed a national park and a UNESCO World Heritage Site.
+Cinque Terre’s best seasons are fall and spring when the breeze is warm and refreshing.

 2- Confess Your Love at Juliet’s Balcony – Verona

 Are you visiting the country with your better half?
-If your answer is yes, then you shouldn’t miss one of the country’s prettiest spots in Verona City.
-Just like the name suggests, this spot was the balcony from which Juliet, fictionally, overlooked.
+If you answer yes, you shouldn’t miss one of the country’s prettiest spots in Verona City.
+As the name suggests, this spot was the balcony from which Juliet, fictionally, overlooked.
 There must have been a reason for Shakespeare to choose this area in particular to set his novel’s events.

-Whatever the reason was, the site gained significant recognition and became a great place for romantic activities.
-It is a spot where you’ll find couples declaring their love in public.
+Whatever the reason, the site gained significant recognition and became an excellent place for romantic activities.
+Here, you’ll find couples declaring their love in public.
 You’ll also get used to affection displays and kneeling scenes with rings in the air.
-This place is a perfect choice for creating an unforgettable romantic moment with your loved one.
+This place is perfect for creating an unforgettable romantic moment with your loved one.

 3- Walk Through History in the Valleys of the Temples – Sicily

-If you happen to be among those whom history intrigues, you should head to Valleys of the Temples.
-Lying in Agrigento, Sicily, this site is an archaeological one that dates back to the 5th century.
-A vivid depiction of Greek and Roman architectural art where you walk through air rich in history.
+If you are among those whom history intrigues, you should head to the Valleys of the Temples.
+This site lies in Agrigento, Sicily, and is archaeological.
+It dates back to the 5th century—a vivid depiction of Greek and Roman architectural art where you walk through air rich in history.

-This archaeological park allows you to overlook a superb view of the towns that lie around.
-A magnificent terrain that you can’t take your eyes off.
-There are also various temples as well as Greek and Roman necropolises.
-In case of booking a guided visit, you get to tour the ancient site on an electric scooter.
+This archaeological park allows you to overlook a superb view of the nearby towns.
+It is a magnificent terrain that you can’t take your eyes off.
+There are also various temples and Greek and Roman necropolises.
+If you book a guided visit, you can tour the ancient site on an electric scooter.

 4- Gondola Cruise Through the City of Love – Venice